Here are my presentation slides or articles, reporting high-quality economic research.

 F. Cingano, F. Palomba, P. Pinotti, E. Rettore (2025) "Making Subsidies Work: Rules versus Discretion", published at Econometrica.

-Q. Gai, N. Guo, B. Li, Q. Shi, X. Zhu (2025) "Rural Pensions, Labor Reallocation, and Aggregate Income: An Empirical and Quantitative Analysis of China", published at Econometrica.
+Q. Gai, N. Guo, B. Li, Q. Shi, X. Zhu (2025) "Rural Pensions, Labor Reallocation, and Aggregate Income", published at Econometrica.

 Political Economy